benwilcock/cqrs-microservice-sampler/query-side-with-rest/README.md

 # Material views with Spring Data REST

-This module listens for events coming from the 'command-side' and uses this event stream to populate a database table (a.k.a. a 'material view') that lists each todo item alongside its current 'completed' status.
+This module listens for events coming from the 'command-side' and uses this event stream to populate a database table (a.k.a. a 'material view') that lists each todo item alongside its current 'completed' saleable.
 The technology used to achieve this is [spring-boot-data-rest](https://spring.io/guides/gs/accessing-data-rest/) which relies upon an in memory H2 database to hold the persistent data.

 To spin up the Spring Boot service, use the gradle 'bootRun' plugin.